On a gap in the proof of the generalised quantum Stein's lemma and its consequences for the reversibility of quantum resources: Comments on other results

 \subsection{Asymptotic properties of quantum entanglement}

-One of the consequences of Conjecture~\ref{gen_steins} discussed in~\cite{Brandao2010} is the fact that the regularised relative entropy of entanglement is faithful; that is, for any state $\rho \notin \SEP$, it holds that
+One of the applications of the methods used to study the generalised quantum Stein's lemma, originally discussed in~\cite{Brandao2010}, is the fact that the regularised relative entropy of entanglement is faithful; that is, for any state $\rho \notin \SEP$, it holds that

 This result is a priori not obvious, as it is well known that the relative entropy of entanglement can be strictly subadditive~\cite{Werner-symmetry}, and furthermore there exist choices of sets $(\MM_n)_n$ such that $D^\infty_\MM(\rho) = 0$ even for resourceful states~\cite{gour_2009}.
+The investigation of this result in~\cite{Brandao2010} only uses the \emph{converse} part of the generalised quantum Stein's lemma, which is unaffected by the gap in the proof of Conjecture~\ref{gen_steins}.

-As can already be deduced from our discussion in Section~\ref{sec:entanglement-pseudo-stein}, the work of Piani~\cite{Piani2009} provides an alternative proof of the faithfulness of $D^\infty_\SEP$.
+Furthermore, as can already be deduced from our discussion in Section~\ref{sec:entanglement-pseudo-stein}, the work of Piani~\cite{Piani2009} provides an alternative proof of the faithfulness of $D^\infty_\SEP$.
 Indeed, this result applies not only to the theory of entanglement, but also to more general resource theories whose free measurements contain informationally complete POVMs (see~\cite[Theorem~1 and the subsequent discussion]{Piani2009}).

 Another result concerning the asymptotic behaviour of entangled states is the fact that the distance of any entangled state from the set of separable states necessarily goes to $1$ in the many-copy limit; specifically, for any $\rho \notin \SEP$,